AlphaBravoCompany/ab-training-labs/rancher-advanced/day-2/section-3-labs/README.md

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://rancher-LABSERVERNAME
 2. In the upper left next to the Rancher logo, click the burger menu, then in EXPLORE CLUSTER click `rke2-cluster`
-3. Click the down arrow in the upper left and select `Apps and Marketplace`
+3. Click the down arrow in the upper left and select `Apps`
 4. Under "Charts", click `CIS Benchmarks` in the middle of the screen
 5. Click the blue `Install` button at the bottom and wait for the install to complete.
 6. Click the down arrow in the upper left and select `CIS Benchmark`